- Bluebeam® Revu®

 Have you ever wanted to invite a co-worker who doesn’t own Revu to a Studio Project or Session?
-You can with Bluebeam’s free PDF viewer, Vu.
-Vu allows anyone to view and print PDF documents, fill out and save PDF forms, and best of all, collaborate with others using Bluebeam Studio.
+You can, by having them use an unregistered trial of Revu.
+This free version of Revu allows anyone to view and print PDF documents, fill out and save PDF forms and, best of all, collaborate with others using Bluebeam Studio.

 There are two sides to Studio: Studio Projects and Studio Sessions.
-This article will help you figure out which of these is best for the collaboration needs of your team, and how you can participate in both as a Vu user.
+This article will help you figure out which is best for the collaboration needs of your team, and how you and your team members can participate in both.

 Studio Sessions are for PDF-based online collaboration.
-While in a Studio Session, Vu unlocks many of the markup and tool set features normally reserved for licensed users of Revu.
-You can take measurements to verify dimensions and add comments, callouts, symbols and many other markups to a PDF to communicate your thoughts, ideas or concerns to others participating in the Studio Session with you.
+While in a Studio Session, an unregistered copy of Revu provides access to many of the markup and tool set features normally reserved for licensed users of Revu.
+You can still take measurements, add comments and place markups on PDFs to share your thoughts with others participating in the Studio Session with you.

 How Does a Studio Session Work?